“My struggling reader learned to read through a treasure hunt (no worksheets and no battles)."

 If it's not a fit for your child, just reach out - I want this to actually help families.

-Hi!
-I'm Jessie.
-I created this game after my son struggled with reading and traditional methods weren’t working.
-I spent time learning the fundamentals of how kids develop reading skills, then built those into a simple, engaging treasure hunt —and everything changed.
-He started asking to play, and step by step, he learned to read.
+I'm Jessie, mom of five and the creator of Treasure Tales.
+I created this game after my littlest son struggled with reading and traditional methods weren’t working.
+I dug deep into learning the fundamentals of how kids develop reading skills, then built those same skills into a simple, engaging treasure hunt —and everything changed.
+He loved it!
+He asked to play!
+And step by step, he learned to read!
 I’m sharing it in hopes it can help other families in the same situation.
+Learning to read doesn't only happen sitting still and 'practicing'.
+It can happen in a fun, playful, movement based way that kids love!
+I hope your kids enjoy it, and get as much out of it as mine have.Much love,